 Eye Shield - A garment similar to blinkers except that in place of the cowls one eye only is completely covered by a shield, or combination of Hood/Blinkers; Hood/Visor, etc.

-The Racing Authority has the responsibility for providing the basic information to facilitate printing of the official programmes for the two race Clubs in the country, which is done following the taking of entries.
+The Racing Authority has the responsibility for providing the basic information to facilitate printing of the official programmes for the two race Clubs in the country, which is done following the

 All information on the horse, such as: -